quadsonriver/Stuffs/GoogleCodeJam/Problem-B/README.md

 <i>The first line of the input gives the number of test cases, T. T lines follow.
 Each line contains three space-separated real-valued numbers: C, F and X, whose meanings are described earlier in the problem statement.

-C, F and X will each consist of at least 1 digit followed by 1 decimal point followed by from 1 to 5 digits.
+<i>C, F and X will each consist of at least 1 digit followed by 1 decimal point followed by from 1 to 5 digits.
 There will be no leading zeroes.

 <h2>Output</h2>